Russia fines foreign firms for alleged data storage violations | Technology

 Russia fines foreign firms for alleged data storage violations

-Twitch, Pinterest, Airbnb and UPS did not immediately respond to requests for comment.
-For first-time offences, companies can be fined 1-6 million roubles, said Roskomnadzor, which has also opened cases against Apple and Likeme.
+The Moscow court's press service said Amazon-owned Twitch, Pinterest and Airbnb had been found guilty by the Tagansky District Court of breaching Russian legislation on personal data and fined 2 million roubles ($37,700) each.

-A Moscow court said it had fined video streaming service Twitch, social network Pinterest, holiday rental company Airbnb and United Parcel Service (UPS) on Tuesday for refusing to store Russian citizens' personal data in Russia.
+Video streaming service Twitch, social network Pinterest, holiday rental company Airbnb and United Parcel Service (UPS) were all fined by a Moscow court on Tuesday for allegedly refusing to store Russian citizens' personal data in Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)